weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Status Settings.md

 ![Example result from adding all Unknown statuses](../../images/settings-custom-statuses-add-unknown-statuses.png)<br>
 *Example result from adding all Unknown statuses*

-## Reset Custom Status Types to Defaults
+## Reset Custom Status Stages to Defaults

 This resets the entire Custom Statuses section back to its default list.